chand1012/WinGuake/README.md

 ![](https://i.imgur.com/LbEgJKY.png)
 To exit, just type `exit` into the console.
 AutoHotKey will run in the background for when you need to bring up the CMD again.
 # Planned Features
-- Add settings.ini and a Settings GUI
+- Get settings working correctly
 - Finish Settings editor
 - Custom starting directories and color changing
 - Pre-compiled installer